-If you’re thinking about introducing a new houseplant to your home, the Aloe Vera plant offers a wealth of benefits since it gives and gives, then gives some more!
+Thinking about introducing a new houseplant to your abode?
+The Aloe Vera succulent offers a wealth of benefits since it gives and gives, then gives some more!

-Here is a large list of notes for first aid and treatments you can benefit from, you’ll find information here for growing your own and some tips for using it.
+Here is a large list of notes for first aid and home remedies to benefit from, find more information here for growing your own and some tips for working with it.

 - Wrap tightly with a bandage

-- Keep bandage soaked in Aloe Vera juice
+- Keep bandage soaked in the plant’s juice

-The wound should quickly heal with little or no scarring, bandages will remove easily.
+The injury should quickly mend with little or no scarring, bandages will remove easily.
 There is also a much reduced risk of infection.

-For minor scar removal, keep applying juice morning and night (daily).
-This may take several months to see great results (six months or so).
+For minor scar removal, keep slathering gel morning and night (daily).
+This might take several months to see significant results (around six or so).

 For painful scrapes and abrasions, gently slide a split leaf over the area and reapply several times during the next 24 hours.